Search

 • Ground Flax Seed: Use as an egg replacer to help bind the oats together to form a cake-like texture.

 • Oil: Just a little oil is needed to add a bit of fat since you don’t use eggs in this vegan version of baked oatmeal.
+Use any neutral tasting oil you have on hand like olive oil or canola oil.

 • Pecans & Pumpkin Seeds: Feel free to use other nuts if you prefer.
 Walnuts would be a great option.